Tax-loss harvesting, explained

 Is tax-loss harvesting right for you?

 A consistently executed tax management strategy can help your assets receive more favorable tax treatment and potentially enhance your returns over time.
-An Ameriprise financial advisor can work with your tax professional to help determine if tax-loss harvesting is the right tax strategy for your investments.
+An Ameriprise financial advisor can work with your tax professional to help determine if tax-loss harvesting is an appropriate tax strategy for your investments.

 An Ameriprise advisor can provide personalized advice to help you reach your financial goals.